10 Festivals in March 2022 Around the World

-Travel Begins at 40 rounds up the best festivals in March 2020 across the Globe, from London to New Zealand, with cherry trees, loads of music, an English icon and even some frozen dead men.
+Travel Begins at 40 rounds up the best festivals in March 2022 across the globe, from Wales to Colombia, with cherry trees, loads of Guinness and even some frozen dead men.
 So make sure you join in all the fun in the first month of spring, or autumn, depending on where you fall.

 Cultural Festivals in March